jeffoconnorau/AGMPowerCLI/README.md

 * considered beta
 * may be changed dramatically or even withdrawn

+It has a partner module:  ActPowerLib
+While this partner module is optional, it is strongly recommended.

 ### What versions of PowerShell will this module work with?